-The full programme (PDF 419KB) with abstracts of speaker presentations as published in the conference packs is now available.
+The full programme (PDF 241KB) with speakers and presentation titles is now available.

 Please see the outline conference programme and registration form for details.
-Please note the extended deadline of 23rd December for reduced ‘early bird’ fees has now passed.
-Normal rate bookings are still being taken.
+The Early Bird discount deadline (21st December) has now passed.

 Aston University Business School, Birmingham, offers first rate conference facilities and high quality accommodation.
 For further details, see: www.conferenceaston.co.uk.